lus/dgc/README.md

 # dgc
 A DiscordGo command router with tons of useful features

-If you find any bugs or if you have a feature request, please tell me by creating an issue.
+If you find any bugs or if you have a feature request, please tell me using an issue.

 ## Basic example